smallbigcake/PodcastSubmitter/README.md

 # PodcastSubmitter
+This is for update iTunes Podcast.
-Automatically submit new podcast to correspoding folder of rss feed folder &amp; update the rss feed
+Automatically submit new podcast to correspoding folder of rss feed folder.
+Automatically ppdate the rss feed.